carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-Intro.md

 #### 2) Extract predictor variable and target variable from dataframe
-Next, we'll extract the two variables we'll use for our model — the target variable that we'll attempt to predict (SalePrice), and a sinlge predictor variable that will be used to predict the target variable.
+Next, we'll extract the two variables we'll use for our first model — the target variable that we'll attempt to predict (SalePrice), and a sinlge predictor variable that will be used to predict the target variable.
 For this example, we'll explore how well the "YearBuilt" variable (i.e., the predictor variable) can predict sale prices.

 ```python